 Professor Jintu Fan has education and research experience in all major continents, including America, Asia, Africa and Europe.
 Prior to joining Cornell in 2012, Professor Fan was at Hong Kong Polytechnic University for over 15 years, working at different levels from Assistant Professor to Professor & Associate Head of Institute of Textiles and Clothing (ITC).
 Prior to PolyU, Professor Fan was Project Manager at South Africa’s Council for Scientific & Industrial Research and, before that, worked and studied at UK from 1986 to 1992.

 Professor Fan is internationally renowned for his work in fiber science and apparel engineering.
 He holds a PhD in clothing comfort from The University of Leeds (1989) and a BSc in textile engineering from Donghua University (1985).
 Professor Fan's research is focused on improving the understanding of the interaction between human body, clothing and environment, and on that basis, developing fibrous materials and clothing with enhanced functional performance and aesthetic appearance.
 His work is multi-disciplinary involving instrumentation, computational modeling, biomimetics, nanotechnology as well as psychology.
 As PI/Co-PI, he has won totally US$10M competitive research grants which include US$3M from US Department of Energy through its ARPA-E program, HK$25.4M from Hong Kong Innovation & Technology Fund and HK$7.1M from Hong Kong Research Grant Council’s General Research Fund.
-He has published about 200 refereed journal papers, many of which appeared in leading journals of relevant fields, including Nano Letters, Advanced Materials, Soft Matters, Langmuir, Proceedings of Royal Society of London-Biological Sciences, International Journal of Heat and Mass Transfer and Textile Research Journal.
+He has published over 200 refereed journal papers, many of which appeared in leading journals of relevant fields, including Nano Letters, Advanced Materials, Soft Matters, Langmuir, Proceedings of Royal Society of London-Biological Sciences, International Journal of Heat and Mass Transfer and Textile Research Journal.
 He has also published 4 research monographs/edited books and contributed about 25 book chapters.
 In addition, he has 13 granted/pending patents.

 Through novel experimentation and theoretically modeling, Professor Fan and his co-workers have made seminal contribution towards the understanding of the complex heat and mass transport phenomena in nano- and micro-fibrous materials, which is fundamental to the engineering of fibrous materials for various applications, including insulation for buildings and spacecrafts, filters, fiber composites, fuel cell’s gas diffusion layers, tissue scaffolds, geotextiles as well as functional clothing.